co-mmer/aaa-mockmvc/README.md

 4. **Action**: The request is executed with the `act()` method, followed by `actPerform()` to send the request.
 5. **Assertions**: Several assertions are made to verify the response:
-    - The response is asserted to be non-empty using `assertNotEmpty()`.
+    - The response is asserted to be non-empty using `assertContentNotEmpty()`.
     - The HTTP status of the response is asserted to be `HttpStatus.OK`, ensuring the request was successful.
     - The response content size is asserted to match the expected number of items